 A synopsis is not required, but we strongly suggest you have one ready.
 And remember that a synopsis should tell the story, and not talk about the story.
 Hit the major beats, and leave out commentary and opinion.

 Screenplays must be in PDF format and no larger than 2MB.

 List anyone who has attached themselves to your project, such as actors or producers.
-DO NOT LIST A NAME IF YOU DO NOT HAVE THEIR PERMISSION.
-Optional.

 We strongly suggest having your scripts at least registered with the WGA, or copyrighted.
-Optional.